SpotswoodCollege/eotc-helper/README.md

 ### Server

-Running a production server is currently impossible.
+Running a production server is currently impossible, as the app is not functional.

 ## This Repository